-- Power LED: The Power LED lights up when the Switch is connected to a power source. - PoE Max: The solid amber of PoE Max LED indicates the Switch reaches the maximum power budget defined by the administrator via PoE System Settings page of Web GUI or the default power budget of 65 Watts.
+- Power LED(1): The Power LED lights up when the Switch is connected to a power source. - PoE Max: The solid amber of PoE Max LED indicates the Switch reaches the maximum power budget defined by the administrator via PoE System Settings page of Web GUI or the default power budget of 65 Watts.
 The blinking amber of PoE Max LED represents the switch is in guradband mode (available power left is less 7 watts). - Port Link/Act/Speed LED (1-8): The Link/Act/Speed LED flashes, which indicates a network link through the corresponding port.
 Blinking indicates that the Switch is either sending or receiving data to the port.
 When a port has an amber light, this indicates that the port is running on 10M or 100M.
 When it has a green light it is running on 1000M. - Port Link/Act/Speed LED (9F-10F): The Link/Act/Speed LED flashes, which indicates a network link through the corresponding port.
 Blinking indicates that the Switch is either sending or receiving data to the port.
 When the port LED glows in amber, it indicates the port is running on 100M.
-When the port LED glows in green, it is running on 1000Mbps. - Mode: By pressing the Mode button, the Port LED will switch between Link/Act and PoE modes. - Reset: Press the Reset button for 1~5 seconds to reset the Switch back to the default settings and led will be solid light with amber for 1 second.
+When the port LED glows in green, it is running on 1000Mbps. - Mode: By pressing the Mode button, the Port LED will switch between Link/Act and PoE modes. - Reset: Press the Reset button for 1~5 seconds to reboot the device.
+Press the Reset button for 6~10 seconds to reset the Switch back to the default settings and led will be solid light with amber for 2 seconds.
+Or press the Reset button over 11 seconds to enter the loader mode after device reboot and the led will be solid light with green for 2 seconds.
+If the device cannot reboot the Switch via image 1 and image 2, the device will enter the loader mode automatically.